James "William" Overfield Sr. was born on Aug. 3, 1853 in Barbour County, WV, the son of John Edgar and Sarah (Hanshaw) Overfield.

 She married Edd Born (1871-1948), a lifelong resident of Preston County, and the son of German immigrants Jacob and Mary (Oupkey) Born.
 The Borns were wed in 1909, when Nettie was age 18, and Edd was age 38.
 (He was about two decades older than she.)
 They resided at Reedsville, Preston County.

-They had 16 children -- Glen Born, Guy Born, Harry Born, Jacob Born, Gerald Born, George Born, Carl Born, Edward Born, Robert Ford Born, Geraldine Trickett, Jessie Baldwin, Evadell Wilhelm, Waunita Nuce, Virginia Genevieve Trickett, Mary Rose Trickett and Dorothy Jean Born.
+They together produced a truly extraordinary headcount of 16 children -- Glen Kermit Born, Guy William Born, Harry Edward Born, Jacob Born, Gerald Born, George Edgar "Dick" Born, Carl Marvin Born, Edward "Edd" Born, Robert Ford "Bobby" Born, Geraldine Elma Trickett, Jessie Baldwin Didawick, Lydia "Evadell" Wilhelm, Waneta Nuce, Virginia Genevieve Trickett, Mary Rose Trickett and Dorothy Jean Born.

 When the U.S. census was taken in 1910, the Borns and their newborn daughter Virginia lived together in the Valley District of Preston County, where Edd was a farmer.
 Foster Coburn, a helping hand on their farm, lived under their roof in 1910.
 During the decade of the 1920s, Nettie gave birth to seven more children, and in the 1920s, she bore another six.